chef/chef-web-docs/snapshots/release_devkit/source/custom_resources.rst

 Custom Resources
 =====================================================

 .. warning:: This approach to building custom resources was introduced in chef-client, version 12.5.
 It is the recommended approach for all custom resources starting with that version of the chef-client.
-Refer to the :doc:`notes about custom resources <custom_resources_notes>` if you're curious about other approaches that use the older styles.
+Refer to the notes about custom resources if you're curious about other approaches that use the older styles.
 If you are using an older version of the chef-client, please use the version picker (in the top left of the navigation) to select your version, and then choose the same topic from the navigation tree ("Extend Chef > Custom Resources").
 See also https://github.com/chef-cookbooks/compat_resource for using this features with previous versions of the chef-client.

 .. tag custom_resources_27